michaellambgelo/michaellambgelo.github.io/_posts/2022-1-27-career-update.md

 Once a month I organize a big movie night with [JXN Film Club](jxnfilm.club).
 Check out the [Instagram](instagram.com/jxnfilmclub) and feel free to DM me on there (no guarantees it's actually me though, like 5 people have access to that account).

 Finally, I'm working on some reporting automations for the church I attend called Foundry.
 There's no other software engineers there but the church uses Planning Center which has a REST API.
-I chose to use Go, which is a new language for me, but since there is no other software engineer there I have instructed the church to pray for more.
+I chose to use Go, which is a new language for me, but since there is no other software engineer there I have instructed the church to pray for more so I have someone to talk to about it.

 ## JXN